Banks lead European stocks lower as Brexit worries dominate

 "Regulation once again about to tighten, coupled with low rates for longer across the board, are clearly unsupportive for the banking sector," said Stephane Ekolo, Chief European Strategist at Market Securities in London.

-The pan-European bank sector index was the biggest sectoral faller, with a drop of 2.3 percent, while the euro zone bank sector slid as much as 3 percent to touch its lowest point since August 2012.
+The pan-European bank sector index was the second biggest sectoral faller after miners, while the euro zone bank sector fell as much as 2.8 percent to touch its lowest since August 2012.

-Shares in UBS and Credit Suisse fell 1.3 and 3 percent respectively, while other European bank stocks also underperformed, with Deutsche Bank hovering at record lows as it dropped 3.7 percent.
+Shares in UBS and Credit Suisse fell 1 and 2.6 percent respectively, while other European bank stocks also underperformed, with Deutsche Bank briefly touching a record low as it fell 2.3 percent.

 Earlier on Thursday, the SNB kept rates steady, as did the U.S. Federal Reserve earlier this week, with both central banks citing uncertainty surrounding the UK vote.